magnierj/magnierjessica.github.io/index.md

 I was in charge of teaching "statistics analysis" for Msc students in process engineering in September 2015.
 More specifically, I taught Single and Multiple Linear Regression, Experimental planning and Principal Components Analysis method.
 You can found Teaching-documents [here](https://github.com/magnierj/teaching).

+You can use the [editor on GitHub](https://github.com/magnierj/magnierjessica.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
 ```markdown
 Syntax highlighted code block